15 Panel Drug Test

 These days, it's always wise to include opiates in your drug testing program.
 They're widely abused across the United States and are incredibly addicting.
 Opioid abuse can be costly to employers and even deadly, should the person abusing them do something to harm themselves or someone else.

-Do You Need Workplace Drug Testing?
+Do You Need Employee Drug Testing?

 Many employers believe, without having any real background knowledge, that drugs don’t have a presence in their workplace, plain and simple.
 However, the opioid epidemic in and of itself says otherwise.
 Couple that with the legalization of marijuana, and employers have to be more careful than ever when it comes to maintaining a drug-free workplace.